-The group was audited to a level of materiality for the financial statements as a whole of £79,900 (PY: £64,500), a benchmark calculated using 5% of the loss before tax of the group (PY: 5% of the loss before tax).
+The group was audited to a level of materiality for the financial statements as a whole of £91,000 (2023 - £79,900), a benchmark calculated using 5% of the draft loss before tax of the group (2023 - 5% of loss before tax).
 We consider the loss before tax to be the most significant determinant of the group's financial position and performance used by shareholders and investors for the current period, with the significant balances in the period being the administrative expenditure and loss for the period.

-The performance materiality applied at the group level was £56,000 (PY: £45,150) and we have reported misstatements during our audit work above £3,995 (PY: £3,225), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-The group performance materiality was set by us at 70% of materiality (PY: 70% of materiality).
+The performance materiality applied at the group level was £63,000 (2023 - £56,000) and we have reported misstatements during our audit work above £4,000 (2023 - £3,995), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+The group performance materiality was set by us at 70% of materiality.
 This was deemed reasonable due to the relatively low level of transactions and simple nature of these transactions and also due to this being the third year we are performing the audit.
 Performance materiality was set to ensure sufficient coverage of the key balances.

-The materiality applied to the parent company was £72,000 (PY: £44,000) being 5% of the loss before tax (PY: 5% of loss before tax).
+The materiality applied to the parent company was £27,000 (2023 - £72,000) being 5% of the draft loss before tax.
 Loss before tax was deemed an appropriate benchmark for materiality calculation as it provides the best indication of annual performance during the research phase and given no development assets are capitalised.
-Performance materiality was £50,400 (PY: £30,800) and this was set by us at 70% of materiality (PY: 70% of materiality).
+Performance materiality was £18,000 (2023 - £50,400) and this was set by us at 70% of materiality.
 This was deemed reasonable due to the relatively low level of transactions and simple nature of these transactions and also due to this being the third year we are performing the audit.
+We agreed with the audit committee that we would report any individual audit difference in excess of £1,000 (2023 - £2,350) for Genflow Biosciences Plc and differences below this threshold that, in our review, warranted reporting on qualitative grounds.